 “On our old system, it was getting too hard to track issues and there was no reporting,” Soliday recalled.
 “We were feeling less and less enthusiastic about devoting budget to our next upgrade.”

 After researching his options online, Soliday identified two possible solutions.
-He evaluated an open source application and then registered for a 30-day trial of Zendesk Support.
+He evaluated an open source application and then registered for a free trial of Zendesk Support.

 “We needed a system that was easy to use and to customize,” said Soliday.
 “We also wanted a browser-based system with no software to install, so that we could access the solution from PCs or Macs.”

 When OWU went live on Support, the university integrated its help desk email account into the solution so that any email request would automatically be converted to a ticket.

 “We wanted a system that would eliminate the hassle of having to manage a separate tracking system and email account,” Soliday explained.
 “We also needed the system to be affordable.
 Zendesk Support ended up being much cheaper than what it would have cost to upgrade our old system.”

 For an OWU help desk team that values efficiency, Support has been a key tool.
 Using macros, triggers, and automations, Soliday and his colleagues have automated several manual business processes.